 Rome Packages

-- Ideal Duration: 6 to 9 days, with Rome with nearby cities like Florence, Pisa, and Venice working best for most travellers.
+- Ideal Duration: A 9-day and 8-night Rome tour package with nearby cities like Florence, Pisa, and Venice works best for most travellers.

 - Best Time to Visit: April to June and September to October.